kgiszewski/Live-Stream-Web-Plugins/README.md

 All of these plugins work with OBS and XSplit since they just use the browser view in each respective app.

+Note with XSplit it must be hosted on a web server since XSplit does not support local files.

+With OBS you can host locally on a computer (easiest) or place on a web server.

 ## Install

 Download the whole repo or just what you want.
 Simply choose a local file from inside OBS or XSplit on your production computer.
 Move the plugin on the screen to the desired spot.
 Enjoy.